 - Website terms and conditions relating to supply and use of the website.

-The commercial team has been busy reviewing an increasing number of contracts, including referrals of larger contracts from UK-based in-house legal teams.
+The commercial team reviews an increasing number of contracts, including referrals of larger contracts from UK-based in-house legal teams.
 To name a few, we regularly assist Cummins Limited (UK subsidiary of Cummins Inc), Renault and Choice Hotels.

 To talk to one of our commercial solicitors, call us today in confidence on 01895 207264.
 Alternatively, you can email us at firstname.lastname@example.org.